yanbixing/Data-Science-Knowledge-Notes/general_machine_learning/model_training/regularization.md

   - More samples make empirical risk approximate generalization risk.

 #### 2.2.3 Bias-variance tradeoff ?

+Definition:  bias–variance tradeoff is the property of a model that the variance of the parameter estimated across samples can be reduced by increasing the bias in the estimated parameters.
+[Wiki-Variance_bias_tradeoff](https://en.wikipedia.org/wiki/Bias%E2%80%93variance_tradeoff)

 The **trade-off** relation is **never** mathematically proved.
 [On the Bias-Variance Tradeoff, Ch.4, P15](https://arxiv.org/abs/1912.08286) The concept is just an intuitive understanding: